vensy148/python-basics/README.md

 Write a function `calculate_euclidean_distance_between_points` that takes an arguments `points`, representing a list of points in a [two-dimensional Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system), and that returns the sum of the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between each consecutive points in this list.

-Each points in the list is represented with a tuple of 2 integers or floats `(x, y)` where `x` corresponds to the position of the point on the X-axe (i.e, abscissa), and `y` corresponds to the position of the point on the Y-axe (i.e., ordinate).
+Each point in the list is represented with a named tuple of 2 integers or floats `(x, y)` where `x` corresponds to the position of the point on the X-axe (i.e, abscissa), and `y` corresponds to the position of the point on the Y-axe (i.e., ordinate).

 The function raises an[ exception `ValueError`](https://docs.python.org/3.7/library/exceptions.html#ValueError) if the given list contains less than 2 points.